aspose-tasks-cloud/aspose-tasks-cloud-docs/tasks/getting-started/available-sdks/_index.md

 ### **SDK benefits**
 Our supported SDKs are 100% tested and out of the box running.
 These SDKs are open source and have an MIT license.
 You can use them, and even customize them for absolutely free of charge.
 ### **Supported SDKs**
-{{< tabs tabTotal="3" tabID="1" tabName1="PHP" tabName2=".NET" tabName3="Python" >}}
+{{< tabs tabTotal="4" tabID="5" tabName1="C#" tabName2="PHP" tabName3="Pyhton" tabName4="Node.js" >}}

 {{< tab tabNum="1" >}}

-Please visit the Aspose.Tasks Cloud [GitHub Repository](https://github.com/aspose-tasks-cloud/aspose-tasks-cloud-php) to get started using the Aspose.Tasks Cloud PHP SDK
+Please visit the Aspose.Tasks Cloud [GitHub Repository](https://github.com/aspose-tasks-cloud/aspose-tasks-cloud-dotnet) to get started using the Aspose.Tasks Cloud .NET SDK

 {{< /tab >}}

 {{< tab tabNum="2" >}}

-Please visit the Aspose.Tasks Cloud [GitHub Repository](https://github.com/aspose-tasks-cloud/aspose-tasks-cloud-dotnet) to get started using the Aspose.Tasks Cloud .NET SDK
+Please visit the Aspose.Tasks Cloud [GitHub Repository](https://github.com/aspose-tasks-cloud/aspose-tasks-cloud-php) to get started using the Aspose.Tasks Cloud PHP SDK

 {{< /tab >}}

 {{< tab tabNum="3" >}}

 Please visit the Aspose.Tasks Cloud [GitHub Repository](https://github.com/aspose-tasks-cloud/aspose-tasks-cloud-python) to get started using the Aspose.Tasks Cloud SDK for Python

+{{< /tab >}}

+{{< tab tabNum="4" >}}

+Please visit the Aspose.Tasks Cloud [GitHub Repository](https://github.com/aspose-tasks-cloud/aspose-tasks-cloud-node) to get started using the Aspose.Tasks Cloud SDK for Node.js

 {{< /tab >}}